emmt/OIFITS.jl/README.md

 read!(ds, inp1, inp2, ...)
 ```

-To write an OI-FITS file, just write the data-set:
+Creating an OI-FITS file is as simple as writing the data-set `ds`:

 ```julia
 write(filename, ds)